shadowforciano/obsydia-retail/README.md

 ## Admin Email Configuration
 Set `ADMIN_EMAILS` as a comma-separated list.
 If left empty, only the customer confirmation email is sent.

+## Terms of Service
+The Terms of Service page is available at `/terms` and is linked in the site footer and customer emails.

 ## Admin Portal
 The admin portal is available at `/{ADMIN_PATH}` (default `/admin`).
 It is not linked in the public site.